Dean Andrews Jr.: Trial of Clay Shaw

 In the spring of 1967, New Orleans District Attorney Jim Garrison — who over the course of several months had been investigating the assassination of President Kennedy — asserted that Clay Bertrand was actually New Orleans businessman Clay Shaw.
 Garrison alleged that Shaw used the alias Clay Bertrand among New Orleans' gay society.
 Garrison further believed that Shaw and a group of right-wing activists, including David Ferrie and Guy Banister, were involved in a conspiracy with elements of the Central Intelligence Agency (CIA) in the Kennedy assassination.
 Garrison arrested Shaw on March 1, 1967.
 Shaw was booked on conspiracy to commit murder, but denied that he had ever used the name Clay Bertrand.
 Shaw was eventually acquitted of the charges.

 Andrews contradicted his testimony before the Warren Commission when, after appearing before the Orleans Parish grand jury, he stated in an interview on June 28, 1967 that Bertrand was not Shaw but was Eugene Davis, his friend and client.
 Davis denied in an affidavit that he was Bertrand or the person who suggested that Andrews go to Dallas to help Oswald.
 Andrews was subsequently convicted on three counts of perjury for lying to the grand jury on August 14, 1967.
+Before his perjury trial had begun he stated "I'll be the only person ever convicted in the assassination of President Kennedy, and I don't know beans about it".
+During the trial he claimed "I don't know from nothing.
+What I got is a vivid imagination.
+The moral to all this, brother-in-law, is keep your big mouth shut".
 On February 25, 1969, Andrews testified during the trial of Clay Shaw that the name "Clay Bertrand was a figment of [his] imagination" and that he had been "carrying on a farce" in order to prevent "bring[ing] a lot of heat and trouble to someone who didn't deserve it."